-BMF Services continues to deliver essential drug and alcohol testing services to permitted industries.
-BMF Services has undertaken a full risk assessment in relation to delivering testing services during the ongoing pandemic, and have implemented additional precautions to protect our clients, their staff and our technicians from the potential spread of Covid-19.
-In addition to our standard hygiene training for drug and alcohol testing, all BMF staff have completed the Australian Government Covid-19 infection control training.
+BMFHQ continues to deliver essential drug and alcohol testing services to permitted industries.
+BMFHQ has undertaken a full risk assessment in relation to delivering testing services during the ongoing pandemic, and have implemented additional precautions to protect our clients, their staff and our technicians from the potential spread of Covid-19.
+In addition to our standard hygiene training for drug and alcohol testing, all BMFHQ staff have completed the Australian Government Covid-19 infection control training.

 The Victorian Government requires that as a minimum, permitted workplaces have implemented a Covid-Safe plan with the following measures:

 - Keep records and act quickly if workers become unwell

 - Create workforce bubbles